 How to Improve Your Site Speed

-We’ve already seen a few factors that can make or break your page load time, so let’s look at how you can improve your site speed, whether you’re developing a new web page from scratch or revamping an existing site.
+We’ve already seen a few factors that can make or break your page load time, so let’s look at how you can improve your site speed as well as overall site performance, whether you’re developing a new web page from scratch or revamping an existing site.